Founder and Chair

 A licensed marriage and family therapist with 40 years of experience, Kathy Colbenson has been the CEO of CHRIS 180 since 1987.
 Under her leadership, CHRIS 180 has grown to include foster homes and counseling centers across metro Atlanta, a permanent supportive housing program, a comprehensive community program designed to strengthen families, a drop-in center and integrated health clinic for youth and young adults experiencing homelessness, an adoption program, and much more—all focusing on behavioral health, recovering from the impact of childhood trauma, and helping people develop the skills necessary for self-sufficiency.
 CHRIS 180 also opened the Southeast’s first outreach program for LGBTQ+ youth experiencing homelessness and created the first supportive housing program in the state for homeless youth and youth aging out of foster care.

-Education: Georgia State University, University of West Georgia (MA)
+EDUCATION Georgia State University, University of West Georgia (MA)

 Founder and CEO

-Education: North Carolina Central University
+EDUCATION North Carolina Central University

-First job: I’ve always been an entrepreneur at heart.
+FIRST JOB I’ve always been an entrepreneur at heart.
 In middle school, I started a business teaching kids gymnastics called Tumble Tots.

 Meals On Wheels Atlanta

 After serving on the Meals On Wheels Atlanta (MOWA) board of trustees for six years, Charlene Crusoe-Ingram stepped into the role of CEO in 2015.
-As CEO, Crusoe-Ingram leads the organization’s work to end senior hunger in Atlanta, overseeing the delivery of more than 500,000 meals annually as well MOWA’s social enterprise business, Purposeful Gourmet Foods, which generates revenue to support MOWA’s mission.
-Crusoe-Ingram, a native of New Albany, MS, brings a wealth of corporate experience to her position, including senior leadership roles at Abbott Laboratories, the Coca-Cola Co., and NDC Health (now part of McKesson Pharmacy Systems).
+As CEO, Crusoe-Ingram leads the organization’s work to end senior hunger in Atlanta, overseeing the delivery of more than 500,000 meals annually as well as MOWA’s social enterprise business, Purposeful Gourmet Foods, which generates revenue to support MOWA’s mission.
+Crusoe-Ingram, a native of New Albany, Mississippi, brings a wealth of corporate experience to her position, including senior leadership roles at Abbott Laboratories, the Coca-Cola Co., and NDC Health (now part of McKesson Pharmacy Systems).
 She is an alum of Leadership Atlanta and has been honored as a supporter and leader by the National Black Arts MBA Conference.
 She has been featured as a strategic human resources professional in Beverage Digest.

-Hobbies: Flower arranging
+HOBBIES Flower arranging

 President and CEO

 Brian Davis is Georgia Aquarium’s president and CEO.
 Davis brings with him more than 25 years of experience in senior leadership roles within zoological and educational institutions.
-Prior to Davis’s most recent role at Georgia Aquarium, he was the president and CEO of the Maritime Aquarium in Norwalk, CT.
+Prior to Davis’s most recent role at Georgia Aquarium, he was the president and CEO of the Maritime Aquarium in Norwalk, Connecticut.
 Davis has also held education and administrative roles in Cobb County’s school system, New York Aquarium, and Zoo Atlanta.
 The Rosell, New Jersey, native has held various positions at Georgia Aquarium since 2003.
-He became the first Black chair of the Association of Zoos and Aquariums board, the accrediting body for zoological institutions in North America.
+He became the first black chair of the Association of Zoos and Aquariums board, the accrediting body for zoological institutions in North America.

-Education: Rutgers University, Georgia State University (MA, PhA)
+EDUCATION Rutgers University, Georgia State University (MA, PhA)

-First job: Wendy’s.
+FIRST JOB Wendy’s.
 I can recall being very excited to earn my own money and take trips to the shore.
 The job taught me a great deal of discipline.

-Best advice received: My mother, Joyce Davis, would often tell me, “You have two ears and one mouth for a reason; so we can listen twice as much as you speak.”
+BEST ADVICE RECEIVED My mother, Joyce Davis, would often tell me, “You have two ears and one mouth for a reason; so we can listen twice as much as you speak.”

 Curley Dossman Jr.

-The president of the Georgia-Pacific Foundation since 1994, Curley Dossman Jr. leads the organization’s charitable-giving program, which focuses on four areas: education, environment, enrichment, and entrepreneurship.
+Curley Dossman Jr. leads the organization’s charitable-giving program, which focuses on four areas: education, environment, enrichment, and entrepreneurship.
 He also oversees Georgia-Pacific’s community-affairs efforts, including national disaster relief.
 Previously, Dossman spent a decade as the state vice president of government affairs for AT&T.

-Education: Morehouse College, Washington University School of Law (JD)
+EDUCATION Morehouse College, Washington University School of Law (JD)

-Hometown: Ville Platte, Louisiana
+HOMETOWN Ville Platte, Louisiana

-Notable achievements: Supported Georgia-Pacific’s leadership role in securing funding for the restoration of Ebenezer Baptist Church, past board chair of 100 Black Men of America
+NOTABLE ACHIEVEMENTS Supported Georgia-Pacific’s leadership role in securing funding for the restoration of Ebenezer Baptist Church, past board chair of 100 Black Men of America

-Few people know: I have a law degree.
+FEW PEOPLE KNOW I have a law degree.

-Hobbies: Travel, golf
+HOBBIES Travel, golf

-Favorite book: The Firm by John Grisham
+FAVORITE BOOK The Firm by John Grisham